Towards Flexible Anonymous Networks: FAN Architecture

 \subsection{FAN Plugin Design}

-An ACN developed using the FAN methodology offers protocol extensibility through the ability to re-program nodes in the network on the fly without the need to reload, restart, or go offline as part of the re-programming process.
-This re-programmability may be to an arbitrary granularity, i.e., down to a single instruction modification, and potentially supporting circuit-based re-programmability depending on the governance model (see above) and security features of the ACN.

-The FAN source code embeds a JIT-compiler and can link the JIT-compiled plugin bytecode to specific hooks in the FAN software.
+FAN source code, e.g., our FAN Tor-prototype described in Section~\ref{sec:instance_architecture}, embeds a JIT-compiler and can link the JIT-compiled plugin bytecode to specific hooks in the FAN software.
 The FAN source code and the JIT compiler are compiled into the FAN binary.
-When this binary's execution comes to a hook, it checks whether a plugin may be executed, otherwise default code for this hook is run.
-The hooks define all the information required to attach a plugin to a hook in the FAN binary.
-Depending on the governance model for the FAN, this information may include resource budgets (CPUs cycles, memory allocation size, etc.), external access controls (OS-like file level authorization, network authorization), internal access controls (i.e., the internal FAN data and structure(s) that a plugin may access, modify, extend, or internal functions that may be called) and required cryptographic authorizations for bytecode verification (Described in Section~\ref{sec:fan_transparency}).
+When the execution of this binary comes to a hook, it checks whether a plugin may be executed, otherwise, we run the default code for that hook.
+Each hook defines all the information required to attach a plugin to that hook in the FAN binary.
+Depending on the governance model for the FAN, this information includes resource budgets (CPUs cycles, memory allocation size, etc.), external access controls (OS-like file-level authorization, network authorization), internal access controls (i.e., the internal FAN data and structure(s) that a plugin may access, modify, extend, or internal functions that may be called) and required cryptographic authorizations for bytecode verification (described in Section~\ref{sec:fan_transparency}).

-FAN plugin features are written in a high-level language, e.g. C or Rust, and compiled independently from the FAN binary, targeting a bytecode representation.
-This bytecode targets some Virtual Machine (unspecified here) and is not executable right away (although an interpreter may be provided) (Figure 1(1)).
-The plugin has associated meta-information that specifies the hook location in the FAN binary where the bytecode should be hooked-in and the capabilities it requires (Figure 1(2)).
+FAN plugin features are written in a high-level language, e.g., C or Rust, and compiled independently of the FAN binary, targeting a bytecode representation.
+This bytecode targets some Virtual Machine and is not executable right away (Figure~\ref{fig:fan}(1)).
+The plugin has associated meta-information that specifies the hook location in the FAN binary where the bytecode may be executed and the capabilities it requires (Figure~\ref{fig:fan}(2)).
 A FAN plugin may attach to one or more hooks with a shared context between the hooked code.
-The meta-information provides this context which is instantiated at loading time (e.g., sandboxed memory).
-Indeed, the FAN plugin may be composed of several bytecode files that may be loaded for the same context but hooked in different locations in the FAN binary (Figure 1(3a)).
+The meta-information provides this context, which is instantiated at loading time (e.g., sandboxed memory).
+Indeed, the FAN plugin may be composed of several bytecode files that may be loaded for the same context but hooked in different locations in the FAN binary (Figure~\ref{fig:fan}(3a)).